Radio Buttons Component

 Data Reference Key |

-Enter the Property ID of the component that you're pulling data from. |
+Enter the Property ID of the component whose data you're referencing. |

 Value Property |